 The Individuals with Disabilities Education Act (I.D.E.A.) mandates that the costs for a student to attend Lighthouse School be fully paid for by your city or town.
 It is the good fortune of families to be funded for and to receive comprehensive out-of-district services in an approved private school.
-In addition to this, there are considerable associated transportation costs.
+In addition to this, there are considerable associated transportation costs, also covered by your city or town.
 This investment represents a strong commitment on the part of your local school system to provide every student in your community with the best education available.